ithaka/pharos/packages/pharos/README.md

 registerComponents('{prefix}', [PharosAlert, PharosButton, PharosIcon]);
 ```

-**Note: Micro frontend remotes and hosts that share Pharos must use the utility to avoid registering elements with the same class instance.**
+**Note: When using module federation, you may only share Pharos successfully by using the `registerComponents` utility.
+This avoids registering elements with the same underlying class instance, which would result in an error.**

-To manually register a component, import the classes you wish to use in your application's entrypoint and define the component with a tag name in the form of `{app/bundle}-pharos-{component}` and a trivial subclass that extends the Pharos class wrapped in the `PharosComponentMixin`:
+To manually register a component, import the classes you wish to use in your application's entrypoint and define the custom element with a tag name in the form of `{app/bundle}-pharos-{component}` and a trivial subclass that extends the Pharos class wrapped in the `PharosComponentMixin`:

 ```javascript
 import { PharosAlert } from '@ithaka/pharos';